Open-Source LLMs vs Closed: Unbiased Guide for Innovative Companies [2025]

 Intellectual Property Issues

-Closed LLM usage does put you at greater risk of intellectual property (IP) issues because they’ll have firmer regulations on your use of the model.
+Closed language model usage does put you at greater risk of intellectual property (IP) issues because they’ll have firmer regulations on your use of the model’s capabilities.

 To avoid stepping on any legal landmines, you must comply with their licensing agreements at all times.
 Find they’re too rigid?
 You can try to negotiate with the LLM provider before you sign a contract and work to create terms that align more closely with your business needs.
 But there’s no guarantee they’ll change and you